 Because many retirees are re-entering the workforce either part-time or full time, the Southwest Virginia Higher Education Center developed the College for Older Adults (COA) for professionals over the age of 50 who want intellectually stimulating, non-credit courses.
 Approximately one-third of the courses are computer classes with the others ranging from Spanish to World Geography to Starting a Retirement Business.
-The College for Older Adults has grown from offering 97 non-credit courses and 814 student registrations in FY2005 to offering 101 non-credit courses with 931 student registrations in FY2007.
 The most significant component of the program is that ALL of the courses are taught by volunteers over the age of 50 who have unique expertise in a particular subject area.
 Currently, the College for Older Adults provides three six-week terms per year.
 Because the majority of university credit courses are held in the evenings and on weekends, classroom space is available for College for Older Adult classes during the daytime when most retirees prefer to participate.

 Since the Southwest Virginia Higher Education Center opened in FY1998, it has been the "facility of choice" for numerous conferences and special events.
 Although there are other commercial facilities in the region, none can provide the technology equipment, broadband capacity, and support services that are available at the Southwest Virginia Higher Education Center.
 As a result, the Center has hosted numerous conferences and special events.
 The economic impact of these conferences and other events have increased revenues for local hotels and B&Bs, restaurants, retail businesses, the Barter Theatre, and other tourist attractions across the region.
-In FY2008, 238 local, regional, national and international organizations held meetings, conferences, and other professional events at the Center.
-Furthermore, activity at the Southwest Virginia Higher Education Center has expanded existing catering businesses and spurred the development of five new ones.
-Because of the Center's facilities and convenient parking, numerous organizations have held fundraisers and fee-based admission events.
-Among them are the William King Regional Arts Center's Mistletoe Market, a four-day retail extravaganza, and the Town of Abingdon's Spring Jazz Festival.